 Where do HMP students do their internships?
 Everywhere!
 The department is sensitive to a student's location needs and works with our alumni network and faculty contacts to find internships in a wide variety of cities throughout the U.S. and around the world.

-Admissions and Funding
+Admissions Information and Prerequisites

 The faculty selection committee places greater emphasis on overall sound scholarship and promise of development than on the precise focus of the baccalaureate degree.
 We also encourage applications from individuals with work experience in the public health system or the healthcare industry, although no experience is required.

-Qualified applicants will be invited to come, at their own expense, to the university for a visit.
+- Visit Day: Qualified applicants will be invited to come, at their own expense, to the university for a visit.
 The Visit Day is not a campus tour (though one is included in the schedule), the visitation is an important step in our admissions process!
 It is important for an applicant to find a program that fits their needs and expectations.
 And it is just as important for a department to select students that will both diversify and enhance the program and the university community of scholars.
 Therefore, the Visit Day serves a pivotal role in assisting both applicant and department in this crucial decision.
 Applicants who have attended previous Visit Days were very enthusiastic about their experience and said it was a deciding factor in choosing Michigan.
 (Please note: Being invited to the Visit Day does not guarantee admission.)

 Financial aid is available to qualified students in a variety of forms from the university, the School of Public Health, and the Department of Health Management and Policy.
 HMP scholarships are awarded on the basis of outstanding academic merit.
 HMP tries to provide as many students as possible with monetary aid, with over 40 percent of our admitted receiving a departmental scholarship.
 Most of these awards are only partial tuition scholarships of 50 percent or less, with few awards of 75 to 100 percent.